sinon/sinon.github.io/content/bridging-python-and-rust.md

 The key parts of this implementation:

-- The `#[pymodule]` macro creates a Python module
+- The `#[pymodule]` macro creates a Python module from the Rust module it encloses.
-- Each `#[pyfunction]` exposes a Rust function to Python
+- Each `#[pyfunction]` within the Rust module adds a Rust function to Python the `#[pymodule]`.
-- Rust error types are mapped to appropriate Python exceptions
+- Each Rust error type must be handled and mapped to the appropriate Python exceptions.

 ## Step 2: Building and Packaging

 [Maturin](https://github.com/PyO3/maturin) handles compiling the Rust code and packaging it as a Python wheel.
 Two configuration files control this process:

 **Cargo.toml**
 ```toml